 Median PEEP ≥ 2 cm H2O (Assuming values less than 2 cm H2O is equivalent to no PEEP administered) during ventilation.

-Algorithm for determining Case Start/End Times:
+Algorithm for determining Measure Start/End Times:

 Endotracheal Tube